valeryiachukovich/rsschool-cv/cv.md

 ## Experience
 I don't have any commercial experience yet.
 I finished a course [Learn programming with JavaScript](https://openclassrooms.com/en/courses/5664271-learn-programming-by-practicing-javascript) at Openclassrooms.
 Currently I take a course [The Web Developer Bootcamp](https://www.udemy.com/course/the-web-developer-bootcamp/) at Udemy.

+## Education
+* Nesvizh State College named after Y. Kolasa (2012-2015)
+  * _Tourism and hospitality_
+* Brest State University named after A.S.
+Pushkin (2015-2018)
+  * _Tourism and hospitality Bachelor's degree_
+* [Digital Design Course](https://www.cidr.design/design) at CIDR (june 2019 - september 2019)

+## English level
+The last English test said that I have advanced level :D But it's not true.
+Actually my level is A1.
+I'm constantly learning and trying to think in english.
+As an education material I use books, watching films and videos in English.